EfanMutembo/Predicting-football-matches/README.md

   <li> Bet 10% of your account value each bet</li>
   <li>Risk is consistent and managed with this strategy as the stake is consitent</li>
 </ul>

+## Have we hit the jackpot!!

+ROI- 144.2%

+Peak Profit £2333.22

+Sure its all well mucking about with numbers in python, but what is the reality.
+After taking into account transaction fees, ROI drops to cerca 130%.
+But then we must remember bookmakers are in the business of seeing you lose money, not make it!
+And are quick to cull accounts showing signs of consistent profitable behaviour.
+Sure it could take a few months and you could make a few dollars before being shut down but nothing that will have you sipping cocktails on a beach in the short term.

+That said the project has been successfull in showing how simple it is to use ML and develop winning strategies from the comfort of your home.